What is Train Jam?

 Please note that tickets will be NON-REFUNDABLE.

 The California Zephyr includes a sit-down dining car that serves breakfast, lunch, and dinner (this food is NOT included in the Coach Class tickets, but IS included in the price of all bedroom tickets).

 Snacks and drinks from the cafe car are generously provided by out sponsors, and options can be viewed here.
+Note that these menus are subject to change.
 If you have specific dietary restrictions, please contact me so that we can work through options.